saberkid/VirusDetectionWebsite/README.md

 ## TODO lists
 * Check the validicity of user's email address input.
 * Check the format and size of the user upload.
 * Paging if the query result is too long.
-(More of a front end job, not fulfilled here)
+(Due to the API limits, not implemented here.)
 * Using asynchronized operations to update the webpage with partial results.
-(In Djiango, implementation of async requests depends on different brokers.
+(In Djiango, implementation of async requests depends on different brokers (redis, database, django etc.).
 Not fulfilled here for the easy deployment of the project)
+* Integrate with [nginx](https://www.nginx.com/) and [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) to improve the performance at a high concurrency.